2 building inspectors in hard hats and high vis jackets looking at a digital tablet

 If I am doing building work in a hospital, how do I know who to apply to for building control oversight?

-Where part of a hospital is over 7 storeys or 18m it does not mean that the whole hospital is an HRB.
+Where part of a hospital is over 7 storeys or 18 metres it does not mean that the whole hospital is an HRB.
 It may be possible to divide the hospital up into ‘independent sections’1.
 The law says that each of those sections is a building, and they may not all be HRBs.
 Where an independent section is not an HRB you can apply to either the local authority or a Registered Building Control Approver for oversight of your building work.
 NHS (England) have produced guidance2 for their member trusts on how the Building Safety Act 2022 applies to them.

 1. Independent section is defined in Regulation 4(6) of the Higher-risk buildings (Descriptions and Supplementary Provisions) Regulations 2023 The Higher-Risk Buildings (Descriptions and Supplementary Provisions) Regulations 2023 (legislation.gov.uk) ↩︎